MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │ Hello World │
     =#

-This output is produced because the `Hello` pipeline produces the same, `"Hello World"` string constant for each input it receives.
+This output is produced because the `Hello` pipeline component produces the same, `"Hello World"` string constant for each input it receives.
 In this case, it would receive 3 inputs, so it produces 3 outputs.

-Composition of pipelines forms an algebra.
 The *identity* pipeline with respect to composition is called `It`.
 This pipeline primitive can be composed with any pipeline without changing the pipeline's operation.
-Rather than ignoring its input, `It` produces a faithful copy.

     run(Hello >> It)
     #=>